violetacln/revaliew/README.md

 # revaliew
-Automating basic workflow for advanced data validation and review, by using statistical analysis such as:
+Automating basic workflows for advanced data validation and review, by using statistical analysis in order to:

-describing the main uni and multi-variate characteristics of a data set;
+describe the main uni and multi-variate characteristics of a data set;

-finding anomalous patterns, clusters and/or outliers in data;
+find anomalous patterns, clusters and/or outliers in data;

-verifying assumptions about data (and models/statistical tests);
+verify assumptions about data (and models/statistical tests);

-evaluating glm or time series models;
+evaluate glm or time series models;

-reporting using quantitative measures and visual representations.
+report using quantitative measures and visual representations.

 This is based on a large number of excellent and well known R-packages.